-- 2. The Chair of the Hearing Panel must determine whether to hold a hearing on the motion.
+- 2. A Hearing Panel will consider the Motion for Interim Suspension Order.
+The Chair of the Hearing Panel DEC must determine whether to hold a hearing on the motion.Motion for Interim Suspension.
 The Hearing Panel may hold a hearing in person, by telephone, or by video conference.
-The Chair of the Hearing Panel must deliver to Respondent a Notice of Hearing that provides the date, place, and time of the hearing, and sets deadlines for filing with the Hearing Panel and contemporaneously delivering to the other parties the documents that the parties intend to introduce at the hearing, notices identifying witnesses, and agreed-upon written stipulations of fact that will be binding on the parties to the stipulation.
-The Hearing Panel may proceed with the hearing if either Respondent or CFP Board Counsel fails to appear at the hearing. - 3.
-The Hearing Panel must grant the Motion, issue an Interim Suspension Order, and deliver the Interim Suspension Order to Respondent if the Hearing Panel determines that CFP Board Counsel has demonstrated by a preponderance of the evidence that Respondent's conduct poses a significant threat to the public or significantly impinges upon the reputation of the profession or the CFP® certification marks.
-A preponderance of the evidence is a standard of review that means "more probable than not," i.e., evidence which shows that, as a whole, the fact sought to be proved is more probable than not to have occurred. - b.
-Automatic Interim Suspension: CFP Board Counsel may issue an Interim Suspension Order if Respondent: - 1.
-Is the subject of a felony Criminal Conviction or a misdemeanor Criminal Conviction for fraud, theft, misrepresentation, a crime of moral turpitude, or violence; - 2.
-Is the subject of a Civil Finding, as defined in Article 7.3, that Respondent engaged in fraud, theft, misrepresentation, an act of moral turpitude, or violence; - 3.
-Is the subject of a Professional Discipline, as defined in Article 7.2, that resulted in a revocation, bar, or equivalent discipline; or - 4.
-Voluntarily terminates or surrenders a financial professional license or registration in response to a Regulatory Investigation. - c.
-CFP Board Counsel must deliver the Interim Suspension Order to Respondent. - d.
+The If the Chair of the Hearing PanelDEC decides to hold a hearing, then the Chair of the DEC must deliverissue to Respondent and CFP Board Counsel a Notice of Hearing that provides the date, place, and time of the hearing, and sets.
+The Notice of Hearing also must set deadlines for filing with the Hearing Panel and contemporaneously delivering to the other parties the documents that the parties intend to introduce at the hearing, notices identifying witnesses, and submitting agreed-upon written stipulations of fact that will be binding on the parties to the stipulation.
+The Hearing Panel may proceed with the hearing if either Respondent or CFP Board Counsel fails to appear at the date, time, and place established for the hearing. - 3.
+The Hearing Panel must grant the Motion, and issue an Interim Suspension Order, and deliver the Interim Suspension Order to Respondent and CFP Board Counsel if the Hearing Panel determines that CFP Board Counsel has demonstrated by a preponderance of the evidence that Respondent's conduct poses a significant threat to the public or significantly impinges upon the reputation of the profession or the CFP® certification marks.
+A preponderance of the evidence is a standard of review that means "more probable than not," i.e., evidence which shows that, as a whole, the factmatter sought to be proved is more probable than not to have occurred. - b.
+Automatic Interim Suspension: CFP Board Counsel may issue, without action by a Hearing Panel or the DEC, may deliver an Interim Suspension Order if Respondent: - Is the subject of a felony Criminal Conviction or a misdemeanor Criminal Conviction, or a felony Criminal Conviction, as defined in Article 7.1, for fraud, theft, misrepresentation, violence, or a crime of moral turpitude, or violence; - 2.
+Is the subject of a Civil Finding, as defined in Article 7.3, that Respondent engaged in fraud, theft, misrepresentation, violence, or an act of moral turpitude, or violence; - 3.
+Is the subject of a Professional Discipline, as defined in Article 7.2, that resulted in a revocation, bar, or equivalent disciplinesanction; or - 4.
+Voluntarily terminates or surrenders a financial professional license or registration in response to while Respondent is the subject of a Regulatory Investigation. - c.
+Delivery of Interim Suspension Order: The DEC must issue the discretionary Interim Suspension Order to Respondent.
+CFP Board Counsel must deliver the automatic Interim Suspension Order to Respondent. - d.
 Term of Interim Suspension Order: An Interim Suspension Order will remain in place until the DEC or, if an appeal is filed, the Appeals Committee issues a final order. - e.
-No Appeals of Interim Suspensions: An Interim Suspension Order and Order deciding a Motion to Vacate an automatic Interim Suspension Order are not subject to appeal under Article 14.
+No Appeals of Interim Suspensions: An Interim Suspension Order and anOrder deciding a MotionPetition to Vacate an automatic Interim Suspension Order are not subject to appeal under Article 1415.